nodejs/node-gyp/README.md

 various differences in build platforms.

 Multiple target versions of node are supported (i.e. `0.7`, `0.8`, `1.0`, etc.),
-even if those versions of node are not installed on your system (`node-gyp` downloads the necessary development files for the target version).
+regardless of what version of node is actually installed on your system (`node-gyp` downloads the necessary development files for the target version).

 #### Features: